Antvirf/stui/README.md

 ## To-do / roadmap

 - Feat: `sacct` detail view for a job
-- Feat: commas to total count lines for thousands, e.g. `12,000`
 - Feat: Summary stats in top middle pane: Node and job states
 - Feat: Sorting: Ctrl+s, open a pane to select one of the visible columns
-- Feat: View stdout / tail output target of running jobs, in cases where this is straightforward to do
 - Feat: Basic support for plugins, similar to k9s - bash commands that can take in e.g. `$JOB_ID` or `$NODE_ID` provided by `stui`
 - Feat: Ability to use `slurmrestd` / REST API instead of Slurm binaries
 - Feat: Config option for which view to start app in